zZissou/rails_bog_app-1/README.md

 | Review **CRUD** in the context of a Rails application, especially **update** and **delete**. |
 | Implement **form helpers** in a  Rails application. |

 Researchers are collecting data on a local bog and need an app to quickly record field data.
 Your goal is to create a **Bog App**.
-If you get stuck at any point, feel free to reference the <a href="https://github.com/sf-wdi-25/rails_bog_app/tree/solution" target="_blank">solution branch</a>.
+If you get stuck at any point, feel free to reference the [solution branch](https://github.com/sf-wdi-25/rails_bog_app/tree/solution).

 ## Background